Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 Artillery have the habit, Staffs and Infantry have not.

-SKETCH The issue of sketch Maps at 1 to 5000 to all above the rank of
+SKETCH MAPS.
+The issue of Sketch Maps at 1 to 5000 to all above the rank of

-MAPS.
-Cpl. gives information in a usable form, and is heartily
+Cpl. gives information in a useable form, and is heartily

 commended by all who have been so fortunate as to secure this

 boon.
-1t is of service to name enemy Trenches and Saps, to
+It is of service to name enemy Trenches and Saps, to

-facilitate references and give numbers to Posts and Junctions,
+facilitate reference and give numbers to Posts and Junctions,

-thereby avoiding the pestilential co-ordinates & less of time,
+thereby avoiding the pestilential co-ordinates & loss of time.

 TELEPHONE.
 A good telephone system is a very present help, but a poor one